From Roger S. Conrad

 But we individual investors still have a huge advantage over the computers running these huge pools of funds, just as we did over the big fund managers of the past: We’re infinitely more nimble.

-So, let me introduce you to a strategy that does all these things.
-It’s based on my more than 30 years of accumulated investment knowledge and experience.
+So let me introduce you to a strategy that does all these things.
+It’s based on my nearly 35 years of accumulated investment knowledge and experience.

 As you’ve probably gathered from reading this, the cornerstone of the strategy is stocks, specifically of healthy and growing companies that pay generous and increasing dividends.
 The focus is essential services, without which a functioning modern world is impossible.